isabella232/asset-compute.en/help/test-custom-worker.md

         mock-<HOST_NAME2>.json
 ```

 The mock file must be a JSON formatted http response using the documentation [here](https://www.mock-server.com/mock_server/creating_expectations.html).
-If there are multiple host names to mock, define multiple mock-*.json files.
+If there are multiple host names to mock, define multiple mock-<mocked-host>.json files.
-Here is an exxample mock file for `google.com` named `mock-google.com.json`:
+Here is an exaample mock file for `google.com` named `mock-google.com.json`:

 ```
 [{